Rodgers, LaFleur defend MVS after fumble in OT

 "So I can live with MVS.
 I've got more confidence in him now than probably ever.
 I think he continues to get better each and every day.
 Every time we go out there, he's providing big plays."

-While Valdes-Scantling had only three catches for 55 yards, LaFleur also pointed to the pass interference penalty he drew late in the second quarter that set up the touchdown to give the Packers a 28-14 halftime lead.
+Although Valdes-Scantling had only three catches for 55 yards, LaFleur pointed to the pass interference penalty that he drew late in the second quarter that set up a touchdown to give the Packers a 28-14 halftime lead.
 It was a 51-yard penalty on Colts cornerback Rock Ya-Sin.

-"I can live with MVS and we're going to continue to live with him and just hope that he can continues to get better and better and better," LaFleur said.
+"I can live with MVS, and we're going to continue to live with him and just hope that he can continue to get better and better and better," LaFleur said.
 "And I've got all the confidence in the world in him."

 Rodgers professed something similar.

-It was Valdes-Scantling's first career fumble in 42 games, but he's been plagued by drops and missed opportunities.
+It was Valdes-Scantling's first career fumble in 42 games, but he has been plagued by drops and missed opportunities.
 He came into the game ranked 152nd among 153 qualified receivers in catch percentage (50%), according to ESPN Stats & information.
-He was below 50% until he caught four of his six targets against the Jaguars last week, and he ranks second among those receivers in drops (five).
+He was below 50% until he caught four of his six targets against the Jaguars last week, and he ranks second among qualified receivers in drops (five).

-But the Packers were hoping he had turned more consistent after his last two games -- four catches for 133 yards against the Jaguars and two touchdowns the previous game against the 49ers.
-Instead, it was just another overtime game where Rodgers barely got a chance to work some of the same magic he did at the end of regulation -- although there were questions about that last field goal drive and why he spiked the ball twice instead of potentially taking another shot or two at the end zone.
+The Packers were hoping that he'd be more consistent after his previous two games -- four catches for 133 yards against the Jaguars and two touchdowns the previous game against the 49ers.
+Instead, it was another overtime game in which Rodgers barely got a chance to work some of the magic he did at the end of regulation, though there were questions about the last field goal drive and why he spiked the ball twice instead of taking another shot or two at the end zone.

 "The play was for Davante [Adams], and they doubled him," Rodgers said.
 "We really got beat on the back side.
 That's what didn't allow me to kind of extend the play.
 I just threw it a little too far for him, but again, the play was for Davante.
 I liked the aggression from Matt."

 Rodgers dropped to 2-8-1 in overtime games, including playoffs.
-He has attempted 17 passes in overtime of those games and lost four times without ever touching the ball and three times in turnovers.
+He has attempted 17 passes in overtime of those games and lost four times without touching the ball and three times on turnovers.
 Two of the three turnovers were by Rodgers.